cjabradshaw/Anemometer/README.md

 > <code>AnemometerFunc("Vancouver,CA")</code><br>
 > <code>AnemometerFunc("Ushuaia,AR")</code><br>

-Note that arrow line width varies as a function of windspeed (thicker with higher speeds), and that the colour of the temperature text on the plot varies from blue to red (cold to hot).
+Note that the arrow's line width varies as a function of windspeed (thicker with higher speeds), that the colour of the temperature text (T) on the plot varies from blue to red (cold to hot), and that the humidity (H) display varies from yellow to dark blue (dry to wet).

 <br>
 Prof <a href="http://scholar.google.com.au/citations?sortby=pubdate&hl=en&user=1sO0O3wAAAAJ&view_op=list_works">Corey J. A. Bradshaw</a> <br>